ji-zai/personal-site/content/essays/seek-truth.md

 Even as recent as a few decades ago, you could continue to get what you want by allowing yourself to condition yourself deeply to your beliefs.

 - That strategy no longer works.

+- GDP is a lagging indicator of the value of truths we have collectively uncovered, but it is still an indicator.
+How much it lags depends on our collective speed at which we can turn ideas into reality.

+---

+### Our delusion grows every moment.

+- This is actually a solid point.
+It shows just how flawed we are in a sense.
+Powerful.
+There is a nice few paras here that are incredibly powerful.

 ---